Reviews of Godzilla (1954) and related work

-This satire on Fukushima is hilarious down to the slight social nuances, such as Ichikawa Mikako playing Ogashira Hiromi, an otherwise quite direct nerd who prefaces the statement of a simple and relevant fact in a formal meeting with the polite phrase “Okotoba desu ga...”, which, though idiomatically appropriate, is essentially an apology for ever speaking: “Alas, these are words”.
-The satire leads into the decision to place the focus on government officials.
+This satire on Fukushima is hilarious down to the slight social nuances, such as Ichikawa Mikako playing Ogashira Hiromi, an otherwise quite direct nerd who prefaces the statement of a simple and relevant fact in a formal meeting with the polite phrase “Okotoba desu ga”, which, though idiomatically appropriate, is almost an apology for ever speaking: “You have spoken, and yet”.
+The decision to make a satire led into the decision to place government officials in the spotlight throughout the film.
 Ogashira, the Deputy Director of the Nature Conservation Bureau, never gets near Godzilla but pitches in as much as anyone else.
 Anno and Higuchi do include some cool special effects, but there is much less of the rubber-suited tokusatsu aesthetic and urban destruction than I expected from them after the pilot project “Giant God Warrior Appears in Tokyo” (2012), and no action heroes at all.
 Similarly, Godzilla’s strongest attack is more tragic than it is horrific.